hpgrahsl/kryptonite-for-kafka/docs/configuration.md

 ]
 ```

-For decryption of schema-aware records, include the `schema` field to allow the SMT to reconstruct the original type:
+For decryption of schema-aware records, include the `schema` field to allow the SMT to reconstruct the original type.

+* Example:

 ```json
 [